wp-plugins/awesome-weather/readme.txt

 This plugin allows you to easily add super clean weather widgets to your site.
 The design is based off the site: http://weatherrr.net/ and the widget changes colors based on the current temp.

-Use the built in widget or include somewhere else with the following shortcode: (all settings shown)
+Use the built in widget or add it somewhere else with this shortcode: (all settings shown)

 `[awesome-weather location="Montreal" units="F" size="tall" override_title="MTL" forecast_days=2 hide_stats=true]`

 Settings:

 *   Location: Enter like Montreal, CA or just Montreal.
-You may need to try different variations to get the right city.
+You may need to try different variations to get the right city
 *   Units: F (default) or C
 *   Size: wide (default) or tall
-* Override Title: Change the title in the header bar to whatever, sometimes it pulls weather from a close city.
+*   Override Title: Change the title in the header bar to whatever, sometimes it pulls weather from a close city
 *   Forecast Days: How many days to show in the forecast bar
-* Hide stats: Hide the text stats like humidity, wind, high and lows, etc.
+*   Hide stats: Hide the text stats like humidity, wind, high and lows, etc

-All weather data is provided by openweathermap.org and is cached for one hour.
+All weather data is provided by http://openweathermap.org and is cached for one hour.

 == Installation ==